kewangtt/srlefnip/README.md

-Our dataset and model will be released in October.
+Our dataset will be released in October.